Tree Diagrams in Cambridge IGCSE Mathematics (0580/0607): Drawing Branches and Finding Probabilities Explained

 Why this is safe: this page owns the Tree Diagrams revision-guide angle, while Tutopiya’s Tree Diagrams subtopic page owns the learning resource and the free Tree Diagrams quiz owns the practice.

-Tree Diagrams are the standard visual method for multi-step probability in Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question involves two or more stages — tossing coins, drawing balls, or spinning twice — examiners reward a clear tree with probabilities on branches and path products for combined outcomes.
+Tree Diagrams are one of the most useful tools in the Probability unit of Cambridge IGCSE Mathematics (0580/0607).
+Whenever a question involves two or more stages — tossing coins, drawing balls, or picking cards — examiners reward a clear tree with probabilities on every branch and correct use of multiply along paths, add across outcomes.
 This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- Add the probabilities of separate paths that satisfy the same event (e.g. “exactly one head”).
+- Add probabilities of separate paths that satisfy the same condition (OR).

-- Without replacement means second-branch probabilities must use updated totals.
+- Without replacement means the second-set branch probabilities must use the reduced total.

 What are Tree Diagrams in Cambridge IGCSE Maths?